AtillaYasar/content-that-talks/README.md

 - limit "frontend" to cached files and cached text.
 #### dynamic variables
 - chatgpt prompt engineering. has too much unexplored space, and no "just do this and itll be fine" thing.

+#### general strategy
+something something Technoloy Without Industry https://geohot.github.io/blog/jekyll/update/2021/01/18/technology-without-industry.html
+plan is modularity and importability, building the groundwork for projects around this idea. not a "install these 3 lines to use my app" kinda thing. ofcourse ill be the main user of this repo for a while. and am mostly building it for myself, tho expecting others will find it useful.